tiems90/STS-transfers/blogpost.md

 )
 ```

-Before we conduct any analysis, we will write out our indexed spark dataframe to a [delta](https://delta.io/) to colocate related information in the same set of files, which will drastically improve our ability to process very large volumes of geospatial data.
+Before we conduct any analysis, we will write out our indexed spark dataframe to a [delta](https://delta.io/) table, and optimise it to take advantage of [ZORDERing](https://docs.databricks.com/delta/optimizations/file-mgmt.html#z-ordering-multi-dimensional-clustering) across our two main dimensions of interest: our geospatial index and timestamp.
+It is important to note that H3 indices that are spatially close one to another will also numerically be close one to another with respect to H3 id.
+This makes them a really good candidate for ZORDERing.
+Z-Ordering is a [technique](https://en.wikipedia.org/wiki/Z-order_curve) to colocate related information in the same set of files, which will drastically improve our ability to process very large volumes of geospatial data.

 As aforementioned, storing our geometry itself is more efficient as a WKB than a WKT, so we will convert it accordingly.